 Alcohol and Drug Abuse Counselors

-Behavioral Tech will apply to the NAADAC – the Association for Addiction Professionals, Provider #77431.
+Behavioral Tech is approved by NAADAC – the Association for Addiction Professionals, Provider #77431.
 You will receive a letter via email documenting your attendance upon successful completion of the activity.
-The allotted contact hours for this activity = 33.
+The allotted contact hours for this activity = 30.

 Mental Health Counselors

-Behavioral Tech will email you a letter documenting your attendance upon successful completion of the activity.
-The allocated clock hours for this activity = 33.
+Behavioral Tech will email you a letter documenting your attendance upon the successful completion of the activity.
+The allocated clock hours for this activity = 30.

 Social Workers- WA